Sacred Sons: A Healing Blueprint for Black Masculinities

 Scholar • Healer • Thought Leader

-Dr. O’Shan D. Gadsden currently is an Associate Professor and Chair of the Psychology Department at Hampton University, a leading historically Black university in Virginia, Hampton University.
-He earned his M.A. in Clinical Psychology from Teachers College, Columbia University, and his Ph.D. in Counseling Psychology from Howard University, specializing in Black masculinity development and emotional intimacy.
+Dr. O’Shan D. Gadsden currently the CEO and Founder of The PsychoSpiritualCollective, a leading consulting firm that provides clinical-educational-assessment-organizational consultation-media services at the intersection of mental health, spirituality, and cultural politics.
+He is also the former Associate Professor and Chair of the Psychology Department at Hampton University.
+He earned his M.A. in Clinical Psychology from Teachers College, Columbia University, and his Ph.D. in Counseling Psychology (APA Accredited program) from Howard University, specializing in Black masculinity development and emotional intimacy.

 For over 20 years, Dr. Gadsden has advanced the mental, emotional, cultural, and spiritual health of marginalized communities, especially Black men, by blending relational-cultural psychoanalysis, metaphysical-spirituality, Black-centered, constructivist, and decolonized frameworks in his scholarship-research, teaching, clinical practice, and consultation.

-Dr. Gadsden’s forthcoming work, Sacred Sons: A Healing Blueprint for Black Masculinities (Nov.
-2025)—pushes the field toward culturally rooted, spiritually integrated, and socially just paradigms of psychological-clinical-spiritual healing for Black men.
+Dr. Gadsden is the authored multiple peer-reviewed articles, books chapters, and two books (Psychology through our eyes: A culturally inclusive Introduction to psychology).
+This latest book, Sacred Sons: A Healing Blueprint for Black Masculinities pushes the field toward culturally rooted, spiritually integrated, and socially just paradigms of psychological-clinical-spiritual healing for Black males.

 • Academic Leadership: Serving as chair of the Psychology Department at Hampton University.